Photography in South Africa: Key institutions

 The South African Centre for Photography is a Cape Town-based not-for-profit organisation that endeavours to promote a broader understanding of photography across the African continent through regular and accessible exhibitions and programs.

 Professional photographers of Southern Africa is a representative body for practising photographers and other practitioners affiliated to the photography industry in South Africa that seeks to, amongst other aims, recognise and promote excellence in the field of Southern African photography.

 The officially recognised body representing photographers in Southern Africa is the Photographic Society of South Africa.
 A not-for-profit organisation, it seeks to promote interest in, and standards of photography in South Africa.
 Amongst its official functions is the task of monitoring and censoring images deemed unfit for public viewing.
 The Annual General Meeting of the Society involves a Photographic Congress, giving exposure to photographers.

 There is a rich array of educational and training opportunities for South African photographers.
 The Vega Photography School, located in Pretoria, Gauteng, offers the highest level photographic instruction in the country.
 The Stellenbosch Academy of Design and Photography is another of the nation's premier tertiary visual communication institutes, offering undergraduate and post-graduate courses, located in Stellenbosch, Western Cape.
 The College of Digital Photography, with campuses in Pretoria, Fourways, Cape Town and Saxonwold, offers specialised programs in photography and videography, designed for digital cameras.
-South African photographers nationwide also run their business through various means such as Tapsnapp which is one of the most prominent platforms designed to connect with South African consumers and helps photographers with their livelihood.